-Laura Gillespie is a seventh-year Ph.D. student in the Department of Philosophy, completing her dissertation this spring 2018.
+Laura Gillespie is a graduate of the Ph.D. program in the Department of Philosophy, completing her dissertation this spring 2018.
 She was interviewed by Austin Beltrand.
 Austin is a philosophy and neuroscience double major and the president of the Undergraduate Philosophy Club.
 He graduates this spring 2018.

 AB: Where are you from and how does it compare with Los Angeles?